Murder of Kitty Genovese: Creation of 9-1-1

-New York radio station WNYC, looking back in 2014, reported on how "An Iconic Murder Helped Create the 9-1-1 System."
+New York radio station WNYC, in 2014, reported on how "An Iconic Murder Helped Create the 9-1-1 System".

 A confirming PBS report wrote how "papers and media outlets ran with the story;" they also added "nearly a dozen books" and when it came to film, mentioned "James Solomon's film The Witness" more than once.
 (Note: A NYTimes 2016 lookback also cited that film: "... such as 'The Witness,' a documentary about Ms. G ...")
 The report's "The Genesis of 911" section noted that "Up until the late 1960s, there was no centralized number for people to call in case of an emergency."

 In popular culture

-The story of the witnesses who did nothing "is taught in every introduction-to-psychology textbook in the United States and Britain, and in many other countries and has been made popularly known through television programs and books," and songs.
+The story of the witnesses who did nothing "is taught in every introduction-to-psychology textbook in the United States and Britain, and in many other countries and has been made popularly known through television programs and books", and songs.
 It also now appears that the Kitty Genovese investigation and story was linked to false confessions in other cases.

 WNYC, PBS and The New York Times lookback articles referenced in particular one film (The Witness) and have noted the cumulative impact of the murder to the development of the 911 system.